busrakaraa/tetris-game/README.md

-# tetris-game is followed by a tutorial with additional CSS or functionalities.
+# tetris-game is followed by a tutorial with additional CSS and functionalities.
 I will be updating the project.

 Current game ;